ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 Clinical trials have evaluated a range of doses for both NMN and NR in humans, and several patterns have emerged from this research base.

-For NMN, studied doses in human trials have ranged from 100 mg to 1,200 mg per day.
-Early Japanese clinical trials established safety and tolerability at 100-500 mg per day with measurable NAD+ elevation.
-Subsequent studies, including the 2026 crossover trial, used doses of 500-1,000 mg per day as the standard research dose.
-The most commonly used commercial dose is 500 mg per day, with some formulations targeting 1,000 mg per day for more aggressive NAD+ support goals.
+For NMN, studied doses in human trials have generally ranged from 100 mg to 1,000 mg per day.
+Early clinical trials established safety and tolerability at 100-500 mg per day with measurable NAD+ elevation.
+The most commonly used commercial dose is around 500 mg per day, with some formulations targeting 1,000 mg per day for more aggressive NAD+ support goals.

-For NR, studied doses in human trials have ranged from 100 mg to 2,000 mg per day.
-The CHROMADEX-sponsored Elysium BASIS trials used 250-500 mg of NR per day.
-The 2026 crossover trial used 1,200 mg per day and demonstrated the largest blood NAD+ increases observed in head-to-head human research.
+For NR, studied doses in human trials have ranged from roughly 100 mg to 2,000 mg per day.
+A randomized, double-blind, placebo-controlled trial reported that NR raised whole-blood NAD+ in a dose-dependent manner across an eight-week period, supporting the relevance of the commonly studied 300-1,000 mg/day range.
 Commercial NR supplements typically provide 300-500 mg per day, with research-oriented formulations offering up to 1,000 mg per day.

 Sublingual NMN formulations have attracted attention because of the potential for direct absorption through the oral mucosa, bypassing gastrointestinal conversion.
 Preliminary pharmacokinetic data suggests sublingual delivery produces faster peak plasma concentrations of NMN compared to oral capsules, though whether this translates to meaningfully higher intracellular NAD+ accumulation in target tissues has not been established in large controlled trials.
 Standard oral capsule forms remain the most commonly studied delivery format.